-CONTENT CREATION & SUPPORT FUNCTIONS RECORDED MUSIC PRODUCTION FUNCTIONS TALENT DEVELOPMENT SUPPORT PRODUCTION PROMOTION DISTRIBUTION MUSIC SCHOOLS • Yamaha Music School - course structure currently in use within 126 independent and chain music schools in Kuala Lumpur • Bentley Music Academy - 2 NETWORKING • Malaysian Buskers Club - has a membership of approx. 12,000 • 5 Kuala Lumpur- based NGOs devoted to supporting local musicians RECORDING LABELS 396 music labels that provide recording and/or publishing services Recording labels generally handle the promotion and marketing of an upcoming single/ album release.
+CONTENT CREATION & SUPPORT FUNCTIONS RECORDED MUSIC PRODUCTION FUNCTIONS TALENT DEVELOPMENT SUPPORT PRODUCTION PROMOTION DISTRIBUTION MUSIC SCHOOLS Yamaha Music School course structure currently in use within 126 independent and chain music schools in Kuala Lumpur Bentley Music NETWORKING • Malaysian Buskers Club - has a membership of approx. 12,000 • 5 Kuala Lumpur- based NGOs devoted to supporting local musicians RECORDING LABELS • 396 music labels that provide recording and/or publishing services Recording labels generally handle the promotion and marketing of an upcoming single/ album release.
 If not, this task will be delegated to specialty marketing firms.
-RETAIL Tower Records Rock Corner Speedy - 40 outlet in Kuala Lumpur branches in operation PUBLISHING HOUSES FUNDING HIGHER EDUCATION IN MUSIC Kuala Lumpur has 5 private institutions and 4 public institutions with a 3,848 lyricists and songwriters registered with Music Authors' Copyright Protection Bhd (MACP) as of March 2017 GOVERNMENT Dewan Bandaraya Kuala Lumpur has allocated RM16.1 million towards funding the arts and sports.
-The Ministry of Tourism and Culture have established a Cultural Trust Fund (Tabung Amanah Kebudayaan).
-Applicants have to be approved Cultural Evaluation Committee (Jawatankuasa Penilaian Kebudayaan) being eligible for the fund. d a Cultural Trust to be approved by the music faculty International College of Music (ICOM) UiTM's Faculty of Music Five Arts Centre: As of 2 to arts practitioners ng Centre's Production Fund 016, 50 grants totalling RM36 52k have been awarded SELF -TAUGHT OR PRIVATE LESSONS Yayasan Sime Darby LICENSING carry out collective mus The MRM represents as: Malaysia (RPM), and Per (PRISM)" The MRM offers 2 types A (MRM) profit organisation and the so ic license issuance and fee co sociations like MACP, PPM, R formers Rights & Interest Soo of licenses - Single Event Pu blic Performance Licenses ollection activities decording Performers' ciety of Malaysia LOCAL COUNCILS (LIVE ENTERTAINMENT PERMITS) All entertainment premises in Selangor are required by state law permit by filling in forms in compliance with Peraturan-peratura dan Tempat-tempat (Selangor) 1996 Shah Alam City Council Dewan Bandaraya Kuala Lumpur The only council where a busking license is required prior to EVENT PROMOTION PERFORMANCE Approx. 80 venues in Kuala Lumpur that permit live performances (including dining establishments) About 40 event management companies Events management companies or venues generally handle the promotion of a performance, along with the performers' social circles Some F&B venues provide free entertainment whi encouraging patro to purchase drinks or tip the performe Otherwise, tickets will be sold to the audience Busking in public areas 12,000 buskers are members of t Malaysian Buske
+RETAIL Tower Records Rock Corner Speedy - 40 outlets in Kuala Lumpur Academy - 2 branches in FUNDING ١ HIGHER EDUCATION IN MUSIC Kuala Lumpur has 5 private institutions and 4 public institutions with a 3,848 lyricists 3,848 lyricists and songwriters registered with Music Authors' Copyright Protection Bhd (MACP) as of March funding the arts and spo The Ministry of Tourism Fund (Tabung Amanah K and Culture have established Gebudayaan).
+Applicants have Imittee (Jawatankuasa Penilai d a Cultural Trust to be approved by the music faculty International College of Music (ICOM) UiTM's Faculty of Music PRIVATE MyCreative Ventures Content Malaysia Pitching Centre's Production Fund Five Arts Centre: As of 2016, 50 grants totalling RM362k have been awarded to arts practitioners Yayasan Sime Darby SELF -TAUGHT OR PRIVATE LESSONS LICENSING MUSIC RIGHTS MALAYSIA (MRM) The MRM is a non-for-profit organisation and the sole licensing body to carry out collective music license issuance and fee collection activities The MRM represents associations like MACP, PPM, Recording Performers' Malaysia (RPM), and Performers Rights & Interest Society of Malaysia (PRISM)" The MRM offers 2 types of licenses - Single Event Public Performance Licenses and Annual Public Performance Licenses LOCAL COUNCILS (LIVE ENTERTAINMENT PERMITS) All entertainment premises in Selangor are required by state law to obtain a permit by filling in forms in compliance with Peraturan-peraturan Hiburan dan Tempat-tempat (Selangor) 1996 Shah Alam City Council Dewan Bandaraya Kuala Lumpur The only council where a busking license is required prior to performance EVENT PROMOTION PERFORMANCE Approx. 80 venues in Kuala Lumpur that permit live performances (including dining establishments) About 40 event management companies Events management companies or venues generally handle the promotion of a performance, along with the performers' social circles Some F&B venues provide free entertainment while encouraging patrout to purchase drinks or tip the performe Otherwise, tickets will be sold to the audience areas